vwkd/code-system/src/encodings/encoding.md

 - beware: can have visual duplicates, since two different characters might have the same glyph in a font ⚠️
 - beware: can have visual differences, since same characters might have multiple glyphs in a font ⚠️

+## Grapheme cluster

+- sequence of characters that often makes up _perceived character_
+- can think of best attempt to define _perceived character_

 ### Character set

 - a set of characters